“Raising awareness of and educating Canadians on the current state of reconciliation in Canada”

-Seven+ years after the release of the Truth and Reconciliation Summary Report in June 2015, “Reconciliation” has stalled.
+Eight+ years after the release of the Truth and Reconciliation Summary Report in June 2015, “Reconciliation” has stalled.
 There is limited visibility from an Indigenous lens into what is happening that will keep the numerous issues current, visible and that will hold governments, associations and institutional stakeholders accountable.

 The mission of Indigenous Watchdog is to deliver relevant quality information on Indigenous issues to educate, inform and ultimately transform the dialogue between Indigenous and non – Indigenous Canadians into ACTION.
-The initial focus is primarily on the Truth and Reconciliation Commission’s 94 Calls to Action.
+The main focus is primarily on the Truth and Reconciliation Commission’s 94 Calls to Action.

 Ultimately, the main question asked is: “Is Reconciliation advancing or not, and if not – why?“